by Lee Brake

 Continuing on from last week's feature about fishing the Tip of Australia with Eclipse FNQ Charters, Lee Brake is back with a few more gems of knowledge learnt in these remote rivers.
 This week he has a look a vibe-style lures after seeing just how effective they were at the Tip.

 After a week of fishing some of Australia's most remote rivers I picked up a thing or two.
-Last week I shared what I learnt about fishing the Tip's crystal-clear beaches in Part 1 and this week I thought I'd share with you a new-found appreciation for vibe-style lures.
+Last week I shared what I learnt about fishing the Tip's crystal-clear beaches in http://www.fishingboating-world.com/Tactics-of-the-Tip:-Part-One/108233!Part_1!new and this week I thought I'd share with you a new-found appreciation for vibe-style lures.

 It all started on our very first day.
 We were fishing the Jackson River and found ourselves out the front of the mouth fishing rubble patches in about eight metres of water.
 At first we jigged the usual 7' plastics we'd normally use for fingermark off Mackay, however, these proved less than popular.
 We downsized and on a whim I decided to go for a Threadybuster soft vibe.
 This lure proved to be exactly what the doctor ordered.
 It usually got smashed on the very first drop each drift and almost always took fish while the lure was being freespooled.
 A couple of quick rips up off the bottom got their attention and then they'd climb all over it on the drop.
 Mackerel, cod, sweetlip, coral trout and trevally all came to the surface with the vibe in their mouths.
 Interestingly, when we met up with the crew of the other tender in the afternoon they reported that one of their number, Bruce Riddle, had cleaned up on the mangrove jack and saratoga using a Jackall Transam – it seemed the vibes had a real niche.